 Always maintain enough clearance between the rotating tire and rim (see below), and the frame, fork, or other components.
-Regularly inspect the frame and fork for damage, as well as the area around the wheel for debris or objects that could become stuck
+Regularly inspect the frame and fork for damage, as well as the area around the wheel for debris or objects that could become stuck warning: Inadequate tire clearance can allow debris or objects to become trapped or cause the wheels to stop unexpectedly, which could cause a crash resulting in serious injury or death.

-1 & 2: Road bikes = $\geq$ 4mm; all other bikes = $\geq$ 6mm
+1 & 2: Road bikes = \geq 4mm; all other bikes = \geq 6mm